Uvlazhnitel/House-prices-regression/reports/metrics.md

 - Larger errors (especially for expensive items) are penalized more heavily, which is important for the business.

 ### Model Comparison (5-fold CV, train set):
+- Metrics are reported as mean values over 5-fold cross-validation on the training set.

 - **DummyRegressor (mean)**:
   - RMSE: 77077.66